SELF-PAY ONLY

 Farmington, Ct

-Dr. Papapietro maintains a psychotherapy practice devoted exclusively to psychoanalytic/psychodynamic psychotherapy.
+Dr. Papapietro maintains a psychotherapy practice devoted exclusively to individual psychotherapy.

 ---